pmh3107/pmh3107/README.md

 # Hello ✌🏻

 Welcome to my GitHub profile!
-I'm Hiển Phan, a final year IT student specializing in web development with React and interested in embedded systems like Arduino.
+I'm **Hiển Phan**, a final year IT student specializing in web development with React and interested in embedded systems like Arduino.
 My goal is to become a professional developer and create innovative solutions that meet user needs.

 ## 🌟 About Me